 David is VP of Engineering at Fivecast, responsible for the practical application of software engineering best practices to digital intelligence solutions.
-He has more than 15 years experience in senior technical roles with companies including BAE Systems and Tenix Defence.
-AI
+He has more than 15 years of experience in senior technical roles with companies including BAE Systems and Tenix Defence.

-The explosive growth of the Internet has been a blessing and a curse for Open Source Intelligence (OSINT) analysts – on the one hand, they have access to an almost endless stream of data, leading to OSINT playing an increasingly important role in intelligence gathering.
+The explosive growth of the Internet has been a blessing and a curse for Open-Source Intelligence (OSINT) analysts – on the one hand, they have access to an almost endless stream of data, leading to OSINT playing an increasingly important role in intelligence gathering.
 On the other hand, information overload is a real concern, and simply searching masses of data looking for anything interesting will inevitably lead to burnout.
 Thankfully, the data volume challenge can be mitigated by applying a clear OSINT strategy and modern OSINT tools.
-Automated, user-driven data discovery, collection and risk analysis can arm OSINT analysts with significant analytical power, allowing them to focus on their strengths – defining their mission and using context and nuance when interpreting the data.
+Automated, user-driven data discovery, collection, and risk analysis can arm OSINT analysts with significant analytical power, allowing them to focus on their strengths – defining their mission and using context and nuance when interpreting the data.

 The Rise of AI and Machine Learning

 Many recent advancements in OSINT tools have been driven by improvements in AI and machine learning.
 In particular, content understanding for text and multimedia has allowed AI to surface interesting insights from large volumes of raw, unstructured data for analysts to review.

 However, like many industries, the intelligence sector needs to ensure that the AI and machine learning used to uncover critical insights and protect communities also preserves human rights.
 While machine learning techniques can be a powerful component of an OSINT strategy, it’s important their application is analytically sound, protects privacy, and respects all laws.

 Techniques for Ensuring Ethical Use of AI in OSINT